 A Comprehensive List of All the Metal 3D Printer Manufacturers

 Metal 3D printing has been one of the most outstanding developments in the AM industry in recent years.
 In 2018, Wohlers Report reported that 80% more metal 3D printing solutions had been sold compared to the previous year – today, this figure continues to grow.
 An important number of new market players are joining the market, developing new 3D printers and new technologies.
 Indeed, in recent years, more than 40 manufacturers of metal 3D printers have emerged including a number in the United States.
 Many of these manufacturers have introduced new technologies to deal with this material such as HP’s Multi Jet Fusion or XJet’s Inkjet technology, for example.
 Today we present to the main manufacturers of metal 3D printers, we have classified them given the additive manufacturing technology used: Powder Bed Fusion, Directed Energy Deposition, Material Extrusion or Binder Jetting.
-We have updated it for 2021 with some new players in the field!
+We have updated it with some new players in the field!

 Metal 3D Printer Manufacturers: Powder Bed Fusion (PBF)

 3D Systems, was part of the first companies to enter the 3D printing market, introducing the first technology stereolithography (SLA) in the 80s.
 Today it generates more than $600 million in revenue per year thanks to the multitude of 3D printers it has developed.
 In 2013, it purchased the French printing brand Phenix Systems to expand into the metal segment.
 Its metal 3D printers use technologies called Direct Metal Printing (DMP) to build parts.
 They use a high-precision laser that solidifies metal powder placed on a bed.
 Their range of 3D printers includes the DMP Factory 500 Solution, DMP Flex 350, ProX DMP 300, the ProX DMP 200, the DMP Factory 350, DMP Factory 500 Solution and 3D printers in the dental sector such as the DMP Dental 100.